This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

 #SHRM18 will expand your perspective – on your organization, on your career, and on the way you approach HR.
 Join us in Chicago June 17-20, 2018

 Members may download one copy of our sample forms and templates for your personal use within your organization.
 Please note that all such forms and policies should be reviewed by your legal counsel for compliance with applicable law, and should be modified to suit your organization’s culture, industry, and practices.
 Neither members nor non-members may reproduce such samples in any other way (e.g., to republish in a book or use for a commercial purpose) without SHRM’s permission.
 To request permission for specific items, click on the “reuse permissions” button on the page where you find the item.

-With the first presidential debate less than a week away, the electorate is taking a closer look at Donald Trump's priorities.
+Now that Donald Trump is becoming president, the electorate is taking a closer look at his priorities.
 For HR professionals, his positions on issues affecting the workplace are of particular interest.
 In some cases, he is calling for less regulation; in other situations, he calls for more.
 And his proposals aren't without some controversy.

 Trump has promised to:

 Trump wants regulatory reform and would seek a temporary pause on new regulations and a review of old rules to see which should be scrapped.
 He would require each federal agency to prepare a list of all of the regulations it imposes on businesses and rank them from most critical to health and safety to least critical.
 Least critical regulations would be ripe for repeal.
 He has said that for every one new regulation, two old rules must be eliminated, according to